Innovators of customisation

 Launer’s Royal Warrant Appointment

-The Warrant is a sign of excellence, quality and patronage which Launer has enjoyed for more than fifty years.
-It is highly treasured and was awarded by Her Majesty The Queen in 1968, whom Launer supplied with handbags and small leather goods since the early 60’s.
+The Warrant is a sign of excellence, quality and patronage which Launer has enjoyed for more than fifty five years.
+It is highly treasured and was awarded by Her Majesty Queen Elizabeth II in 1968, whom Launer supplied with handbags and small leather goods since the early 60’s.

-Her Late Majesty The Queen was quite possibly the most photographed woman in the world and always carried a Launer bag with its recognisable signature structured shape and iconic twisted rope emblem.
+Queen Elizabeth was quite possibly the most photographed woman in the world and always carried a Launer bag with its recognisable signature structured shape and iconic rope emblem.

-In 1992 Her Majesty The Queen visited the Launer factory in honour of a milestone birthday and in support of her long association with the company.
+In 1991 Queen Elizabeth visited the Launer factory in honour of a milestone birthday and in support of her long association with the company.

-We remain proud and honoured to have supplied The Queen for more than half a century.
+We remain proud and honoured to have supplied Queen Elizabeth for more than half a century.

 Styles Queen Elizabeth Carried